adamhlt/PE-Explorer/README.md

 This tool is made in C++ and compiled in x86, it can parse x86 and x64 PE file.

+## :books: Features :

+The parser retrieve several informations :

+- Every fields in DOS header.
+- Every fields in NT header.
+- Every fields in File header.
+- Every fields in Optional header (x86 / x64).
+- Every sections' informations in the Section header.
+- Every DLL imported with imported functions.
+- Every exported functions (if the DataDirectory exists).

 ## 🚀 Getting Started :

 ### Visual Studio :